-- Contingent event is an event which may or may not happen, or which may happen in more than one way or which may happen at different times. [éventualité] - Contribution is a contribution by a participating employer or a plan member to fund a benefits plan. [cotisation] - Definitive means permanent and final. [décision définitive] - Development of data with respect to a given coverage period is the change in the value of those data from one calculation date to a later date. [matérialisation] - Domain of actuarial practice is the measurement of the current financial implications of future contingent events. [domaine de la pratique actuarielle] - Early implementation means the implementation of new standards before their effective date. [mise en œuvre anticipée] - Earnings-related benefit is a benefit whose amount depends on the recipient's earnings. [régime salaire de carrière] - External user is a user who is not an internal user. [utilisateur externe] - External user report is a report whose users include an external user. [rapport destiné à un utilisateur externe] - Financial condition of an entity at a date is its prospective ability at that date to meet its future obligations, especially obligations to policy owners, members, and those to whom it owes benefits.
-Financial condition is sometimes called "future financial condition". [santé financière] - Financial position of an entity at a date is its financial state as reflected by the amount, nature, and composition of its assets, liabilities, and equity at that date. [situation financière] - To fund a plan is to dedicate assets to its future benefits and expenses.
-Similarly for "funded" and "funding". [provisionner] - 25.1 Funded status is the difference between the value of assets and the actuarial present value of benefits allocated to periods up to the calculation date by the actuarial cost method, based on a valuation of a pension plan. [niveau de provisionnement] - Going concern valuation is a valuation which assumes that the entity to which the valuation applies continues indefinitely beyond the calculation date. [évaluation en continuité] - Indexed benefit is a benefit whose amount depends on the movement of an index like the Consumer Price Index. [prestation indexée]
+- .14 Contingent event is an event which may or may not happen, or which may happen in more than one way or which may happen at different times. [éventualité] - .15 Contribution is a contribution by a participating employer or a plan member to fund a benefits plan. [cotisation] - .16 Definitive means permanent and final. [décision définitive] - .17 Development of data with respect to a given coverage period is the change in the value of those data from one calculation date to a later date. [matérialisation] - Domain of actuarial practice is the measurement of the current financial implications of future contingent events. [domaine de la pratique actuarielle] - 19 Early implementation means the implementation of new standards before their effective date. [mise en œuvre anticipée] - .20 Earnings-related benefit is a benefit whose amount depends on the recipient's earnings. [régime salaire de carrière] - .21 External user is a user who is not an internal user. [utilisateur externe] - 22 External user report is a report whose users include an external user. [rapport destiné à un utilisateur externe] - Financial condition of an entity at a date is its prospective ability at that date to meet its future obligations, especially obligations to policyholders owners, members, and those to whom it owes benefits.
+Financial condition is sometimes called "future financial condition". [santé financière] - Financial position of an entity at a date is its financial state as reflected by the amount, nature, and composition of its assets, liabilities, and equity at that date. [situation financière] - .25 To fund a plan is to dedicate assets to its future benefits and expenses.
+Similarly for "funded" and "funding". [provisionner] - .26 Going concern valuation is a valuation which assumes that the entity to which the valuation applies continues indefinitely beyond the calculation date. [évaluation en continuité] - .27 Indexed benefit is a benefit whose amount depends on the movement of an index like the Consumer Price Index. [prestation indexée]